What Families Need to Know About the FAFSA

 Is the FAFSA form difficult to complete?

 No. Most families have no difficulty completing the form.
 The new option to have the IRS populate the FAFSA with family tax and income information has made the FAFSA easier to complete.
 Most families do not need help with the FAFSA.
+However, we are ready to help when they have a complicated situation or otherwise need help with questions and processes.

 The CSS Profile is a much longer supplemental financial aid form that some colleges require in addition to the FAFSA.
+Again, our experience with the CSS Profile and IDOC process has made the process easier for parents and students.